 In general, these are sources you can trust:

 2) World Health Organization Situation Reports – These tend to be one day behind.
-Some nations are not keeping their information up-to-date, so do be aware of that: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports
+Some nations are not keeping their information up-to-date: WHO: Situation Reports

 A reflection by Kelly Ladd Bishop, an alumna of Gordon-Conwell Theological Seminary

 Schools and gatherings are closing left and right around us.
 Life will be disrupted for a bit.
 People will be sick.
 Hopefully people will also get well!
 We pray to God for this!
 God is good.

 We cancel gatherings and we stay home, NOT to preserve our own health (although that may be a happy side effect), and NOT because we are afraid, but because we care about those who are vulnerable, who are elderly, who may not have access to health care, and because we don’t want our hospitals overrun, and our doctors unable to help those who need help.
 This is simple math and science.
 Fewer vectors, fewer sick people.

 What affects “the least of these” affects all of us.
 Maybe it takes a pandemic to make us realize that we are all on this rock together – doctors, epidemiologists, teachers, students, bus drivers, pastors, babies, homeless people, politicians, weak, strong, all of us.